govardhan-06/EatSage/README.md

 ## Environment Variables

-The .env file contains the following environment variables.
+The .env file in the root directory contains the following environment variables.
 _Note:_ The values below are dummy values and should be replaced with actual credentials.

 ```sh